Programming for Philosophers

 The links between Philosophy and Computing are both broad and deep.
 But the two disciplines are rarely taught together, so there may be many aspiring philosophers who have never had the chance to learn programming for themselves.
 Listed here are a number of systems designed to enable beginners to start with programming, some of which are designed for children, and some for older users who may be keen to move on relatively quickly to "professional" systems.

-For those wishing to learn standard "procedural" programming, there are three Turtle Graphics Programming systems, two based on the syntax of the language Pascal, and one based on a Java-like (or C-like) syntax.
-All of these systems provide an introduction not only to programming, but also to How Computers Work: compilation, machine-code, and what goes on "under the bonnet" of a dynamic programming language.
+For those wishing to learn standard "procedural" programming, there are Turtle Graphics systems, providing introductions to programming in the syntax of BASIC, Java, Pascal, and Python.
+All of these provide an introduction not only to programming, but also to How Computers Work: compilation, machine-code, and what goes on "under the bonnet" of a dynamic programming language.

 Those wishing to gain an understanding of functional programming are encouraged to explore Mike Spivey's GeomLab system, based on the theory of Functional Geometry developed by Peter Henderson.
 This beautifully exhibits the power and elegance of recursive functional programming, by generating "Escher-style" pictures to your own design.